alltonp/reprobate/README.md

 ### All my checks fail when I deploy new versions of my stack...
 - have your deployment scripts send a broadcast message to reprobate
+- supply a message, environment and duration (in seconds) for the deploment
+- reprobate will disable any probes running against that environment for the duration of the release
+- e.g.

     ```
 	APP="app"